Bank from home with these digital features

 Designed with security and convenience in mind, these advanced digital features make it easy to stay on top of finances from the comfort of your couch.

 There are now more ways than ever to do things from your home (or on the go) including banking.
-Digital platforms like U.S. Bank Smart Assistant and the U.S. Bank Mobile App allow customers to safely manage day-to-day banking without requiring in-person contact.
+Digital platforms like the U.S. Bank Mobile App with Smart Assistant® allow customers to safely manage day-to-day banking without requiring a visit to a branch.
 Let’s take a look at a few ways to monitor your money from your home using secure and convenient technology.

 Bank by voice

-Perfect for those who would rather stay home, the U.S. Bank Smart Assistant allows you to ask banking-related questions and speak requests using voice technology within the U.S. Bank Mobile App.
+The U.S. Bank Smart Assistant® allows you to ask banking-related questions and speak requests using voice technology within the U.S. Bank Mobile App.
 Instead of navigating a series of menus, checking boxes and flipping through a digital interface, the Smart Assistant is readily accessible and similar to an in-person assistant.
-With a simple text or voice cue, it can help with everything from Zelle transfers to checking when your bills are due.
+With a simple text or voice cue, it can help with everything from Zelle® transfers to checking when your bills are due.
 You can also ask for data about spending habits and move money quickly, with a quick command like “transfer money from checking to savings.”
 Instead of making a trip to see your teller, you have the option to communicate with the Smart Assistant without leaving the house.

 Use a safe and secure platform